© 2016 The Autistic Voice

 As well as being the author of Autism and Martial Arts: A Guide for Children, Parents and Teachers, I am a successful karate, yoga and dance teacher (the latter two when my current health allows).
 Sensing the City: My Autistic Perspective was my second book.

 I speak for local and national groups, events and conferences, universities, and until the covid pandemic hit had a regular 'gig' speaking on the National Autistic Society's Post Graduate Certificate in Autism and Asperger's Syndrome, run in unison with Sheffield Hallam University.
+I also speak on small bowel syndrome with intestinal failure (as a person living with this).

 Additionally I have been at the forefront of national martial arts governance since 1992, am an experienced systems manager, auditor and corporate writer, and love to work with local charities when time allows.